MarinaHuber/MemoGameApp/README.md

 - use static properties and static/mutating methods
 - use enumerate method

-# What I did not accomplish in This Demo
+# What I did not accomplish

 Issues risen https://github.com/realm/realm-cocoa/issues/6163
 - Connecting Realm did not work in Xcode 11 and iOS13